andrew-woolford/funkysquid-img-size-width/README.md

 ## funkysquid_ImageExtender

-This module is a accordion module which uses the details & summary html tags and is fully accessible.
+This module extends the base Magento 2 page builder imgage content type with a height & width as well as loading=lazy/eager.

 > [!IMPORTANT]
 > Create a folder inside app/code called **FunkySquid** and place the module in there or it won't work.